Long Island Power Authority (LIPA)

 Q: What is the Long Island Power Authority (LIPA)?

-A: LIPA is a government-owned, not-for-profit public utility.
-It owns the electric transmission and distribution system that serves Nassau County, Suffolk County, and the Rockaway Peninsula.
+A: LIPA is a publicly owned electric utility authority.
+It owns the transmission and distribution system that serves Nassau County, Suffolk County, and the Rockaway Peninsula.

 Q: Do I pay my electric bill to LIPA?

-Q: Why do both LIPA and PSEG exist?
+Q: Why do both LIPA and PSEG Long Island exist?

-A: LIPA owns the infrastructure and ensures public oversight, while PSEG Long Island is contracted to operate the system.
-This partnership combines public accountability with private-sector management.
+A: LIPA owns the infrastructure and provides public oversight, while PSEG Long Island currently handles many daily operating functions.
+This arrangement separates ownership from operations.

 Q: Who runs LIPA?

-A: LIPA is governed by a Board of Trustees appointed by the Governor of New York and legislative leaders.
-It is not a private company — it is publicly owned.
+A: LIPA is governed by a Board of Trustees established under New York State law.
+It is a public authority, not a private utility company.

 Q: Does LIPA generate electricity?